 Use fresh blood oranges, fresh lime juice, tequila, and triple sec to make the most refreshing blood orange margarita in 5 minutes.

 These mango margaritas are naturally sweetened with agave and fresh mangos.
 Serve them on the rocks or frozen, or make them spicy with jalapeno.
+Similarly, this pineapple jalapeno margarita recipe features tropical fruit and fresh citrus (with a spicy twist).

 The sweet floral flavor of this strawberry hibiscus margarita is made by shaking up hibiscus simple syrup with fresh lime juice, tequila, and triple sec.